dahas/GonzoBlog/README.md

 ````
 // ...
 {
-    "path": "/YourController",
+    "path": "/YourPath/<YourName\>",
-    "title": "Your New Page",
+    "controller": "YourController",
+    "title": "Welcome Message",
     "enabled": true
 },
 // ...
 ````

 ## Extend Gonzo with Services
 In addition to installing libraries with Composer, you can create your own Services.
-To do this, you simply create a Class in the `lib` directory and inject it via Attributes in the Classes where you need the Service.
+To do this, you simply create a Class in the `services` directory and inject it via Attributes in the Classes where you need the Service.

 Below is a template of a Service class.
 The constructor with an array of options is mandatory, although using options is optional.